We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 If you are more concerned with avoiding the risks of exposure to chemicals (even though the proof that dryer sheets are harmful is anecdotal), dryer balls are the way to go.

-If you really enjoy the fresh scent of laundry when a subtle fragrance is added, dryer sheets have that.
+If you enjoy the fresh scent of laundry when a subtle fragrance is added, dryer sheets have that.

 If reducing drying time is your main objective, dryer balls are the product for you.